MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-multiplayer-2015-faq.md

 ### Why would a created session not be found by matchmaking?

 On Xbox One, simply creating a session isn't enough for matchmaking to find the new session.
 You must create a match ticket to start advertising the session to the matchmaking service.
-See [SmartMatch Matchmaking](../matchmaking/matchmaking-overview.md).
+See [Matchmaking overview](../matchmaking/live-matchmaking-overview.md).

 ### What is the key difference between the way parties are properly used by Multiplayer 2015 and the way they were used in Multiplayer 2014?